 1. We strongly encourage you to configure client side local backups (a local vault on say a USB drive attached to the client's computer) in addition to your remote backup vault(s) on your server(s).
 In this way, synchronization between the vaults can occur in the event that one of the vaults loses data.
 In addition, the client will try to restore from the local vault before trying your remote vault(s) so restoration speeds will typically be faster than remote only restores.

-2. Another possibility is that you configure your backup clients to backup data to two or more remote servers.
-In this way, synchronization between the vaults can occur in the event that one of the vaults looses data.
+2. Another possibility is that you configure your backup clients to backup data to two or more remote servers. [steps for adding multiple offsite vaults] In this way, synchronization between the vaults can occur in the event that one of the vaults loses data.
 (Please contact our technical support group for information on how to configure this for all your installations; to configure this on a per client basis open the corresponding client using the -host option).

 3. A third possibility is that you do your own server side backups (or remote syncs) of your client's data.